jueberschlag/Simply-Mobile/README.md

 # Demonstration

+For now there is only one demo app but we are currently working on adding 2 or 3 more.
 In the Demonstration folder you can find one folder per demo application.
 These applications are here to show you how to use the framework and how you can use each attributes of the framework.
 On each folder there are tow sub-folders.
 The first one is the configuration folder (which contain app.json, conf.json and some other usefull files) and the second one is the folder that contain the source code generated with the configuration files.
+There is also a web.js file containing an example of server-side code.
 For each demo application you can copy-paste the configuration folder on your Node.js server with a folder-structure as shown on the "Getting started" part.
+There are two demo app right now :
+- the "test" app is an application that allows you to validate / reject some contracts.
+It shows you how to create subset of collections and use them in differents tabs
+- the "RSS Reader" app is an application that allow you to add a rss source from your mobile and then fetch them to have a list of rss feeds on your phone.
+It shows you the creation, the modification and the deletion of a model.
+It is a good example of how to fetch information from different sources (google website, blogs, professional webservices like SAP webservices, ...).
+The next demo application will be an application with login possibilities to have custom informations in your application.
+We will build a demo application with private chat rooms and someting like that.
+This application will also show the notifications possibilites since this feature is currently on development.

 # Test

-We are currently working on a way to test the fremaework automatically.
+We are currently working on a way to test the framework automatically.

+# Roadmap / TODO

+Better performance on close of "big" windows (windows that contain lots of rows created from a model) Notifications possibilities
+Script to build the app without Titanium Studio
+Script to check the entry file (app.json and conf.json) before app generation Analytics possibilities

 # Copyright